DFE-Digital/apply-for-teacher-training/app/views/api_docs/pages/home.md

-This is API documentation for the Department for Education (DfE)’s new "Apply for teacher training" service.
+This is API documentation for the Department for Education (DfE)’s new Apply for teacher training service.

 Apply will replace the online UCAS application form for postgraduate teacher training.
 All vendors of student record systems (SRS) and some